vcl-ln/vcl-ln.github.io/index.md

 ---
 ---

+{% capture text %}
-## The Visual Cognition Lab based at Lingnan University, Hong Kong is led by Prof. Will Hayward.
+The Visual Cognition Lab based at Lingnan University, Hong Kong is led by Prof. Will Hayward.
 Our current diverse research topics include: person perception (specifically the development of facial familiarity and mechanisms of face recognition), post-COVID19 cognitions and perceptions, and finally, the perceptual and cognitive evaluations of art.
+{% endcapture %}

 {% include section.html %}